ricson5499/emmet1.0-sublime3plugin/README.md

 }
 ```

-remember to put a coma if there habve a exisiting element before this. eg.
+remember to put a coma if there have a exisiting element before this. eg.

 ```
 {